Tankybott/WebShop/README.md

 This project was designed with a strong emphasis on:

 - **Modularity & Clean Structure**
-  Services and business logic are separated into clear, reusable modules.
+  The system follows a **layer-based architecture**, clearly separating responsibilities across:
+  - **Controllers** – handle request flow and input validation
+  - **Services** – encapsulate business logic and workflows
+  - **Repositories** – manage data access and queries
+  - **Utilities** – handle cross-cutting concerns (e.g. PDF generation, image handling)
+  - **Background Services** – manage tasks like order cleanup and stock restoration

 - **Maintainability**
-  Code follows the **SOLID principles** and **best ASP.NET practices**, making it easier to test, extend, and reason about.
+  Code is structured to follow **SOLID principles** and **best practices in ASP.NET development**, making it easy to test, extend, and debug as the application grows.

 - **Reusability**
-  Common behaviors (e.g., image uploading, discount processing) are extracted into services to avoid repetition.
+  Common logic such as:
+  - Image uploading
+  - Discount activation/expiration
+  - Order stock adjustments
+  - ViewModel generation
+  ...are encapsulated in reusable services and helpers to eliminate duplication.

 - **Readability & Conventions**
-  Naming, folder structure, and layered architecture (Controllers → Services → Repositories → Database) follow a consistent and scalable pattern.
+  Folder structure, naming conventions, and abstraction layers are consistently applied across the solution.
+  This helps any new developer onboard quickly and maintain a scalable codebase with ease.

 ---